mongodb/terraform-provider-mongodbatlas/website/docs/r/search_index.html.markdown

         * `type` - Must be `uaxUrlEmail`
         *  `max_token_length` - The maximum number of characters in one token.

-* `tokenFilters` - Array containing zero or more token filters.
+* `token_filters` - Array containing zero or more token filters.
 Always require a type field, and some take additional options as well:
   ```terraform
   "token_filters":{
     "type": "<FILTER_TYPE>",